NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.32)

+• Memory usage improvements with the frame list inside the editor.
 • You can now open the app and start recording by using command line arguments (read the wiki for more details).
 • Added option to set the background of the editor to follow the OS color theme (thanks to @pawlos).
 • Added option to resize the frames by setting a percentage.